Our collection is made up of 95% sustainable materials.

 Find this in our winter jackets and outerwear.

 TENCEL™ is a man-made fiber.
-It is created from wood pulp coming from sustainably sourced trees that are thinned out, instead of being cut down and then in combination with an organic solvent, the wood pulp becomes a fiber.
+It is created from wood pulp coming from sustainably grown trees that are thinned out, instead of being cut down and then in combination with an organic solvent, the wood pulp becomes a fiber.
 The fiber making process reuses over 99% of the water and organic solvent, making it a closed loop.
 TENCEL™ fabrics have similar qualities to viscose, but viscose wood sources are not grown sustainably, and the solvent used is highly toxic and potentially harmful to the worker.

 Find this in our women’s blouses, dresses, jackets, trousers, men’s and women’s denims.